matt-duyst/mapping-with-matt/_posts/2019-09-16-Presidential-Election-Autocorrelation.markdown

 ![Placeholder](/assets/images/Moran-2012.png)

 This clustered illustration of global county votes underscores a strong spatial autocorrelation (0.617) between voting patterns in the United States.
-This value was produced vis-à-vis the software GeoDa, and was held by a 'First Order Queen Contiguity' basis.
+This value was produced vis-à-vis the software GeoDa and was held by a 'First Order Queen Contiguity' basis.
 When comparing this value to the below chart of 2016 (0.602), a slight decrease in the spatial clustering of voting characteristics in the United States is realized.

 **Voter Behaviors (2016):**